Leeds Bradford Airport: 1995 to 2019

-The airport used to have nonstop flights to South Asia.
-In February 2008, Shaheen Air commenced service to Islamabad, Pakistan.
-However, the route ended just four months later, as the airline did not have enough aircraft to maintain it.
-Pakistan International Airlines (PIA) then launched its own flight to Islamabad.
-The carrier nearly withdrew from Leeds Bradford in 2011, but airport and city officials convinced them to stay.
+In February 2008, Shaheen Air commenced a link to Islamabad.
+Leeds Bradford's first scheduled flight to Asia, the service catered to the Pakistani community in Yorkshire.
+Shaheen flew to Islamabad with an Airbus A310 that it had leased from a Turkish company.
+In order to comply with Pakistani government regulations, it needed to switch to a plane registered in Pakistan within three months.
+However, the airline was unable to obtain such an aircraft in time, so it had to end the route in May 2008.
+Pakistan International Airlines (PIA) launched a flight to the same city two months later.
+It also used an A310 on the route.

 Between 2000 and 2013, the airport was home to the West/South air platform of the Yorkshire Air Ambulance.
 It moved to Nostell in November 2013.
-The following year, PIA finally terminated its Islamabad connection.
-A spokesperson stated that the Airbus A310s plying the route consumed fuel inefficiently, causing PIA to incur large expenses.
+The following May, PIA terminated its Islamabad service due to financial losses.
+The A310s consumed fuel inefficiently, and the carrier did not possess enough fuel-efficient aircraft to replace them.

+2020 to present

 In 2020, the COVID-19 pandemic necessitated the construction of a temporary extension to the terminal front, titled the 'Preparation Zone', acting as a space to queue, maintain Social distancing measures, and to ensure all passengers were wearing face masks as per the UK Government's COVID-19 strategy.
 The existing 'Yorkshire Lounge' was converted into a takeaway food outlet called 'Flight Bites', and all travel money kiosks, other shops / food outlets and the 'Fast Track' security lane were closed.
 On 15 July 2020, a new, refurbished Yorkshire Lounge opened; closing the Flight Bites temporary outlet.
 On the same day, Starbucks and Boots outlets reopened; coinciding with the relaunch of Jet2.com flights.

-The effects of the COVID-19 Pandemic caused significant problems in the airport with staff shortages resulting in huge queues for check-in and security, as a result of the airport getting back up to pre-pandemic levels of passenger numbers, leading to it being ranked worst in the UK.
+The effects of the COVID-19 pandemic caused significant problems in the airport with staff shortages resulting in huge queues for check-in and security, as a result of the airport getting back up to pre-pandemic levels of passenger numbers, leading to it being ranked worst in the UK.
 This later led to threats of strike action in security over better pay, which were later suspended.

-With the closure of Doncaster Sheffield Airport in November 2022, the majority of Wizzair and TUI's flights were transferred to Leeds Bradford, bringing new routes to destinations in Romania and Poland, as well as bringing more passengers in from further afield.
+With the closure of Doncaster Sheffield Airport in November 2022, the majority of Wizz Air and TUI's flights were transferred to Leeds Bradford, bringing new routes to destinations in Romania and Poland, as well as bringing more passengers in from further afield.

-Current facilities
+In late 2023, the airport had the introduction of two new destinations to a continent not currently served by the airport, Africa announced for 2024.
+Both located in Morocco the announcement of Agadir by Jet2 in October and Marrakesh by Ryanair in December.